apify/apify-docs/docs/access_rights/organization_account.md

 Before converting your personal account into an organization, make sure it has a **username**.

-> An organization can't be a member of other organizations.
-If you want to convert your account to one, you'll first need to leave all the organizations you are a part of.
+An organization can't be a member of other organizations.
+If you want to convert your account to one, you'll first need to **leave all the organizations you are a part of**.

 Then, under the **Organizations** [tab](https://my.apify.com/account#/myorganizations), click the **Convert this user account to an organization** button.